RUAN0007/VersionControlWorkload/README.md

 base.csv and base_sm.csv(with schema at first line) will contain <num_records> records, sorted by age and then by region.

 Each record will consist of six fields and takes 100B:
-* ID: monotonically increasing from 0 to num_records - 1
+* ID: monotonically increasing from 0 to num_records - 1.
+Fixed ar 12 digit.
 * Name: A random string of length between (5, 10) chars.
 * Age: int bewtween [5, 95] in two digit format uniformly
 * Region: one of specified region